EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 }
 ```

-One of popular approaches is looping through all subviews of navigation bar and removing `UIImageView`.
+One of popular hacky approaches is looping through all subviews of navigation bar and removing the first found `UIImageView`.
 Something like this:

 ```swift